bioinformatika16/Bioinformatika_Grupa16/README_GoranKrmpotic.txt

 Usage
 In terminal navigate to program's folder.
-If program is not built use this: msc Program.cs Matrix.cs MatrixElement.cs Sequence.cs
+If program is not built use this: mcs Program.cs Matrix.cs MatrixElement.cs Sequence.cs
 To start the program write in the terminal: mono Program.exe